 The most convenient tool to ensure great lighting on your video calls.
 Especially useful for someone who likes a frequent change of scenery, this will allow you to have proper lighting from wherever you take your next virtual meeting.

-Vari, formerly VariDesk, is an OG in the ergonomic office space.
+Vari, formerly VariDesk, is an ergonomic office space OG.
 This desk is for those who don't want to commit to a complete standing desk, but still want to sit and stand as they please while working.
 They have several variations too; it's worth browsing their site to find what's best for your space.

 Wireless phone chargers are ideal for your desk, especially stands that allow you to see notifications as they roll in.
 Recently on sale for $12.99, this is one of the least expensive charging stands available.